 In real estate there are few phrases that discourage a home buyer as much as this one: “Please be advised that there are 47 offers on this property.
 Talk to your buyer and respond to this email with your buyer’s highest and best terms.”
 That is the exact quote from the email response I received when I inquired about our client’s “favorite” property listing.
 This one happened to be a bank home foreclosure in Phoenix Arizona that recently cleared the trustee’s sale.

-I’ve been selling real estate in the Phoenix area for almost 13 years and have helped many clients purchase bank foreclosures.
+I’ve been selling real estate in the Phoenix area for a long time and have helped many clients purchase bank foreclosures.
 I’ve had many rich learning experiences, joyous celebrations with clients, and my share of disappointments.
 “47” offers is the most competition I’ve ever experienced for a home regardless of whether it was a bank foreclosure, short sale, or a normal sale.
 Check out this video and add 45 more people to it:

 Of course buying a home is not like this.
 I just thought it would be fun to insert this video.